Abdo-Lab/auir/docs/usage.md

 #### Set number of threads

-The `thread` parameter specifies the number of threads to use for each process.
+The `threads` parameter specifies the number of threads to use for each process.
 ```
 $ nextflow run auir.nf --reads "data/raw/*_R{1,2}.fastq" --threads 16 --output "test"
 ```